ani-per/storyboarder/README.md

 * If `hybrid` is configured, a set of hybrid packets that contain any combination of written and visual questions, for convenient use by moderators using [Oligodendrocytes](https://github.com/hftf/oligodendrocytes) or [MODAQ](https://github.com/alopezlago/MODAQ).

 > [!IMPORTANT]
 > The hybrid packet generation is compatible with both [Oligodendrocytes](https://github.com/hftf/oligodendrocytes) and [MODAQ](https://github.com/alopezlago/MODAQ) (which also uses [YAPP](https://github.com/alopezlago/YetAnotherPacketParser)).
-Although the process was originally designed to interface with Oligodendrocytes, based on preliminary testing, they also function properly with MODAQ.
+The pipeline to interface with MODAQ has been thoroughly tested for [Untitled Film Set](https://collegiate.quizbowlpackets.com/3197/).

 It requires: